 In order to help these machine chefs better do their jobs, Zume is giving them ABB robotic arms, which are capable of pulling pizzas from 800-degree ovens, and placing them on shelves.
 So efficient are these appendages that they can fill a whole rack in just 4.5 minutes.

 “We’re going to eliminate boring, repetitive, dangerous jobs, and we’re going to free up people to do things that are higher value,” co-founder Alex Garden, a former Microsoft manager and president of mobile game maker Zynga Studios, told the Associated Press in 2016.
 Seeing that a stat from Cintas claims that restaurants jobs are responsible for up to 33 percent of occupational burns, Zume really could be saving humans several trips to the hospital.

-So now, robots are taking care of spreading sauce on pizza dough when it comes down a conveyor belt and sliding the raw masterpieces into an 800-degree oven.
-While humans are still dealing with prepping the dough itself, and ensuring the right amount of cheese and toppings make it onto every pie, robots will soon be in charge of that aspect as well.
-They will even be tasked with removing pizzas from the oven, slicing them, and boxing them for delivery.
+Already, Zume’s robots are taking care of spreading sauce on pizza dough when it comes down a conveyor belt and sliding the raw masterpieces into a hot oven.
+While humans are still dealing with prepping the dough and ensuring the right amount of cheese and toppings make it onto every pie, robots will soon be in charge of that aspect as well.

 But who knows — maybe machines will have better luck with Italian cuisine.